-In this post, we’ll go over all of the requirements associated with QSEHRA plan documents and what those documents should include.
+In this post, we’ll discuss all the requirements associated with QSEHRA plan documents and what those documents should include.

-Why does my business need a QSEHRA plan document?
+Why does my organization need a QSEHRA plan document?

-No specific penalties apply for failing to prepare and adopt a QSEHRA plan document, but a business will be subject to fines if QSEHRA participants request to see the document and the business doesn’t produce it.
+No specific penalties apply for failing to prepare and adopt a QSEHRA plan document, but an organization will be subject to fines if QSEHRA participants request to see the document and the organization doesn’t produce it.

-If the business doesn’t share the plan document within 30 days after a participant makes such a request, it could be required to pay the participant up to $110 per day.
+If the organization doesn’t share the plan document within 30 days after a participant makes such a request, it could be required to pay the IRS a penalty of up to $110 per day.